thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 One is a dish which is itself non portable.
 One is portable but only with effort as it weighs in at four to six kilograms.
-And the last is a module which can be plugged into a commlink with ease (weighing 300-500 grams).
+And the last is a module which can be plugged into a Commlink with ease (weighing 300-500 grams).

 | Receiver |     Cost |     Availability |
 |:---------|---------:|:----------------:|